p2ppsr/ninja-base/README.md

 ##### Property rawTx

-The serialized, signed transaction that is ready for broadcast
+The serialized, signed transaction that is ready for broadcast, or has been broadcast.

 ```ts
 rawTx: string